THE WORLD'S BIGGEST COLLECTION

 Later in the year we began working with BT Sport on a series titled ‘What I Wore’.
 Our role is to curate the shirts to tell the story of some of the games biggest names, with guests so far including Rio Ferdinand, Gary Lineker, Gareth Bale & Gianfranco Zola.
 It’s been a truly incredible experience to meet these heroes in person, seeing their reactions and hearing the stories about their favourite shirts and what they mean to them.
 Rio’s love of 90s Italian club shirts and Lineker’s venture back through Italia 90’ have been personal highlights so far, be sure to keep an eye out for new episodes!

-pursuit of yet more space.
+In 2020 we relocated our HQ in pursuit of yet more space.
 We were sad to move from our old home which served us so well, but not before the perfect send off thanks to Matt's childhood hero Ian Wright paying us a visit for an all access warehouse tour.
 We are excited to make more memories and stock even more items in our new base.

 Our friends and families are by now almost certainly sick of us talking about football shirts.
-Fourteen years on from those fateful summer nights listing products in a computer cluster at Owens Park student halls we can appreciate it’s been quite a journey, and one that’s only served to ignite our passion further.
+Seventeen years on from those fateful summer nights listing products in a computer cluster at Owens Park student halls we can appreciate it’s been quite a journey, and one that’s only served to ignite our passion further.
 We couldn’t do this without the support of our amazing workforce, and of course that of our customers.
 Whether you’ve bought a Napoli figurine, a Loja Prawn shirt or a mint condition Holland 88', thank you.

 Doug & Matt